Kangonaut/aegis-athena/mission-docs/introduction.md

 # 1 Aegis Athena - Introduction

-Aegis Athena is a notable designation for an ambitious space venture orchestrated by the esteemed Terrestrial Human's Republic.
+Aegis Athena is a notable dgesignation for an ambitious space venture orchestrated by the esteemed Terrestrial Human's Republic.

 ## 1.1 Mission Statement